Case Transfer Criteria and Procedures

 Stability Requirements

-This section is not applicable to Commercially Sexually Exploited Children (CSEC) Unit or newly promoted referrals from ER case transfers except were noted.
+This section is not applicable to Commercially Sexually Exploited Children (CSEC) Unit or newly promoted referrals from ER case transfers except where noted.

-• The last face-to-face visit was within fifteen (15) calendar days of the transfer at the current placement/HOP and documented in CWS/CMS
+• The last face-to-face visit was within fifteen (15) calendar days of the transfer at the current placement/Home of Parent (HOP) and documented in CWS/CMS.

 • Neither the caregiver(s) nor the child in placement has requested a replacement prior to transfer.